FIRE MAGIC

 ABILITIES

-Because of the destructive potential of Emberseekers, they tend to tire out faster than most after much exertion, and have been known to go into trances of a sort to gain back energy a little faster.
-The “trance” has been described as a sort of dead sleep that allows the mage to gain back most of the magical energy expended within a time anywhere from a full twenty-four hours to a full week– Or longer, if their powers were truly so exhausted.
-Most Emberseekers do not have the ability to control the length of these trances, and simply do not make plans for some time when it becomes clear one is in order.
+Because of the destructive potential of Emberseekers, they tend to tire out faster than most after exertion, and have been known to go into "trances" to gain back their energy a little faster.
+The “trance” has been described as a sort of dead sleep that allows the mage to gain back some of the magical energy they've expended and can last anywhere from a few good hours to a full week - or, on occasion, even longer.
+Most Emberseekers cannot control the length of these trances, and simply do not make plans for some time when it becomes clear one is in order.